EricZinda/Perplexity/docs/devvocab/CumulativeDesign.md

 Is there an iterative approach?
     Cuml is an operation over the solutions that groups them
 - Find every combination of rstr that matches the cardinal

+What are the proper answers when 2 files are linked in two folders which 2 files are in two folders? coll, coll dist, coll coll, dist dist, dist
+cuml:
+    file1 in folder1, file2 in folder2